Frequently asked questions

 How should I care for the skin around the abutment?

 It is very important to take good care of the abutment and the surrounding skin on a daily basis to prevent any build-up of debris around the abutment.
 Maintaining good hygiene around a child’s abutment is the responsibility of parents or other caregivers.

 Upon completing the procedure, your surgeon will place a healing cap over the implant site.
 This cap – together with the dressing and stitches – will be removed at your clinic 10–14 days after surgery, when the soft tissue has healed.
 If the healing cap should fall off accidentally, just gently click it on again.

 The healing period

 When the healing cap has been removed, your skin may still be very sensitive, and you will need to treat it gently.
 When cleaning the abutment, always start by washing your hands, then carefully wipe all the way around the abutment using a non-alcoholic wet wipe.
 You will have to wait a while before washing your hair, as the skin should not be exposed to water.
 When your doctor gives you the go-ahead, it is recommended that you use a skin-friendly shampoo for the first few weeks.

 Daily cleaning routine

-When your skin has completely healed, it is important to continue your skincare routine to avoid any build-up of debris around the abutment.
-Both the abutment and the surrounding skin must be thoroughly cleaned as part of a daily hygiene routine.
+Once your skin has completely healed, it is important to continue your skincare routine to avoid any build-up of debris around the abutment.
+Both the abutment and the surrounding skin must be thoroughly cleaned as part of your daily hygiene routine.

 Cleaning every few days

-At least twice a week, clean your skin more thoroughly to remove any debris that might have accumulated.
-A good time to do this is while washing your hair, as during hair washing any debris on the abutment may become softer and is then easier to remove.
-If a hot hair dryer is used after showering it must not be directed towards the abutment for too long.
-This is to avoid heating up of the abutment and implant.
-A cool hair dryer can be used.
+At least twice a week, cleanse your skin more thoroughly to remove any debris that may have accumulated.
+A good time to do this is while washing your hair, as any debris on the abutment may become softer and thus easier to remove.
+If you use a hot hair dryer after showering, take care not to point it towards the abutment for too long.
+This is to avoid heating up the abutment and implant.
+The cool setting on the hair dryer may be used.